CumulusNetworks/docs/content/cumulus-linux/Layer-3/Bidirectional-Forwarding-Detection---BFD.md

 You configure the echo function by setting the following parameters in the topology file at the global, template and port level:

-  - **echoSupport:** Eenables and disables echo mode.
+  - **echoSupport:** Enables and disables echo mode.
 Set to 1 to enable the echo function.
 It defaults to 0 (disable).

-  - **echoMinRx:** Tis the minimum interval between echo packets the local system is capable of receiving.
+  - **echoMinRx:** The minimum interval between echo packets the local system is capable of receiving.
 This is advertised in the BFD control packet.
 When the echo function is enabled, it defaults to
     50. If you disable the echo function, this parameter is automatically set to 0, which indicates the port or the node cannot process or receive echo packets.

-  - **slowMinTx:** Tis the minimum interval between transmitting BFD control packets when the echo packets are being exchanged.
+  - **slowMinTx:** The minimum interval between transmitting BFD control packets when the echo packets are being exchanged.

 ## <span>Troubleshooting </span>